PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 _Create React App_[@createReactApp] is an officially supported setup tool without configuration and builds a small one-page example application as a starting point.\
 To start, if npm is used as a package manager, the command _npx create-react-app my-app_ is run, where _my-app_ is replaced with then name of the application.
 This creates a directory of that name at the current location which contains the example application.\
 After navigating to the app with _cd my-app_, it can be executed by running _npm start_.
-The app will then by default be available at _http://localhost:3000/_. [@createReactAppGettingStarted]
+The app will then by default be available at _http://localhost:3000/_ [@createReactAppGettingStarted].

 ### Axios
 Axios is a JavaScript library for making promise-based HTTP requests.
-It uses _XMLHttpRequests_ when used in the browser, and the native _http_ package when used with node.js. [@axios]
+It uses _XMLHttpRequests_ when used in the browser, and the native _http_ package when used with node.js [@axios].

 #### Comparison with fetch